+Prepaid Expenses

-Prepaid Expenses.
-Costs to sell real estate projects should be accounted for as prepaid expenses if they (1) do not meet the criteria for project costs and (2) are incurred for goods or services before the goods are used or before the services are performed.
-Examples of costs that ordinarily meet the criteria for prepaid expenses include costs of future advertising, unused selling brochures, and commission advances.
+7. Costs to sell real estate projects that are expected to benefit future periods should be accounted for as prepaid expenses if they (a) do not meet the criteria for project costs and (b) are incurred for goods or services before the receipt of the services or use of the goods.
+Costs that ordinarily meet the criteria for prepaid expenses include, for example, costs of future advertising, selling brochures, and advances for future commissions.
 Prepaid expenses that are identifiable with specific future revenue should be charged to expenses in the periods in which the related revenue is recognized as earned.
-Prepaid expenses that are associated with future periods but not with specific future revenue should be charged to expenses in the periods of expected benefit.
+Prepaid expenses that can be associated with future periods but not with specific future revenue should be charged to expenses in the periods of expected benefit.

+Period Costs

-Period Costs.
-Costs to sell real estate projects that do not meet the criteria for project costs or prepaid expenses should be accounted for as period costs and charged to expenses as incurred.
-The benefit of those costs usually is limited to the period in which they are incurred; such costs usually provide little discernible future benefits.
-Examples of costs that should be accounted for as period costs include costs of advertising that have appeared in the media, sales salaries and sales overhead, and "grand openings."
+8. Costs to sell real estate projects that do not meet the criteria for project costs or prepaid expenses should be accounted for as period costs and charged to expenses as incurred.
+The effects of those costs on sales usually are limited to the period in which they are incurred, and the costs usually provide little discernible future benefits.
+Costs that should be accounted for as period costs include, for example, costs of advertising that has appeared in the media, sales salaries and sales overhead, and costs of "grand openings."